ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 If you're not sure about the difference, please refer to samples(two nodes up in the folder tree) which have more complex secured controller with a secured service itself depending on a secured repository.
 All samples have unit and integration tests for all `@Components`.

 ## Configuration cut-down
-`spring-addons-webmvc-jwt-resource-server` internally uses `spring-addons-webmvc-jwt-resource-server` and adds the following:
+`spring-addons-webmvc-resource-server` internally uses `spring-addons-webmvc-resource-server` and adds the following:
 - Authorities mapping from token attribute(s) of your choice (with prefix and case processing)
 - CORS configuration
 - stateless session management (no servlet session, user "session" state in access-token only)